 - To understand long-term processes in small watershed, including the effect of atmospheric and climatic variables, and provide water and land managers with information needed for water resources management.

-For current activities being done under these goals and for publications that are the result of full or partial support from the HRD program, see the National Research Program (NRP) and Water, Energy, and Biogeochemical (WEBB) program pages.
+For current activities being done under these goals and for publications that are the result of full or partial support from the HRD program, see the National Research Program (NRP).